 Slavery and human trafficking statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 ('Act') and is the slavery and human trafficking statement for the financial year ended 30 June 2023 for Two Degrees Below.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 ('Act') and is the slavery and human trafficking statement for the financial year ended 30 June 2025 for Two Degrees Below Limited.

 INTRODUCTION Two Degrees Below recognises the importance of combating slavery and human trafficking.
 We do not tolerate modern slavery or human trafficking in our organisation or in our supply chain.
 This statement sets out the steps that Two Degrees Below is committed to taking across the business to eliminate, as far as possible, the risk of modern slavery and human trafficking taking place.